jterrace/pyssim/README.md

 ## Compatibility

-pyssim is known to work with Python 2.7, 3.4 and 3.5 and we test these versions on Travis CI to make sure they keep working.
+pyssim is known to work with Python 3.9 to 3.13.

 ## Development